Permanent residence UK

 Does permanent residence in the UK expire?

-The right to permanent residence can lapse if an individual spends more than 2 years continuously outside the country.
+The right to permanent residence can lapse if an individual spends more than two years continuously outside the country or if they are convicted of a criminal offense.

 How to get a green card in the UK?

-You may apply for your green card in the UK after having resided there for at least five years.
-You can expect to receive your permanent residency six months after filing your application.
+You may apply for a green card in the UK, which is called Indefinite Leave of Remain (ILR), after having resided there for three to ten years, depending on your specific circumstances.
+You can expect to receive permanent residency six months after filing your application.

-How much it cost to get PR in UK?
+How much does it cost to get PR in the UK?

-How many years to get pr in uk?
+How many years to get PR in the UK?

-Is it easy to get PR in the UK?
+Is it difficult to get PR in the UK?